"Clues on your location" refers to undiscovered clues only.

 Unfortunately, contraband is innately not available to the Fed.
 And the maximum of two damage per shot will require other methods, like vicious blows, marksmanship, and custom ammunition, which are all within faction.
 Stick to the plan, grenades, and agency backup work around the fact that this is a one-handed weapon.

 Edit: The advanced version is +4 sometimes.
 Worth building around!
+And it works with the Quickdraw Holster!

 I find it hard to believe that no one has written a review of this, but here we are.
 It's probably best compared to the .45 Automatic, since that's where the game design was when they came out.
 Same ammo, bonus, and damage, but the .38 is 1 resource cheaper and has a chance at +2.
 If I am reading the FAQ right, the critical language is "on your location," so clues on enemies, cards attached to the location, the investigator, etc do not count for the boost.
 Anyway, it's a nice gun, especially in resource-starved Roland.
 However, nice guns are pretty common, and this one pairs with one of the nastier signature weaknesses, so is it worth it?